dogatton/dogatton/README.md

-DogatTon (DOTO) is a popular dog-themed coins on Ton ecosystem, features with Shiba with sunglasses on its logo.
+DOGatTON (DOTO) is a popular dog-themed coins on Ton ecosystem, features with Shiba with sunglasses on its logo.
 It's a memecoin of open network, TON community and the project goal is  to create fun and develope in DeFi on TON.